-Part II: Climate Change Implications for the Public Trust
+Climate Change Implications for the Public Trust

-In early 2019, CLF undertook a pilot analysis to assess the impacts of climate change on lands within Public Waterfront Act jurisdiction.36 The purpose of this analysis was to better understand and communicate what is at risk if we fail to adjust the Waterways Program to proactively anticipate and accommodate the impacts of climate change.
+In early 2019, CLF undertook a pilot analysis to assess the impacts of climate change on lands within Public Waterfront Act jurisdiction.
+The purpose of this analysis was to better understand and communicate what is at risk if we fail to adjust the Waterways Program to proactively anticipate and accommodate the impacts of climate change.

-Our analysis showed that city-wide, 1.6 million square feet (about 37 acres) of open space will be at risk of flooding by the end of the century.37 This risk is most pronounced in East Boston, where by the end of the century, 328,000 square feet (about 8 acres) of waterfront open space will be at risk of flooding from the one percent annual chance flood event and 220,747 square feet (about 5 acres) will be at risk of flooding from the average monthly high tide.
+This risk is most pronounced in East Boston, where by the end of the century, 328,000 square feet (about 8 acres) of waterfront open space will be at risk of flooding ...
+Our analysis showed that citywide, 1.6 million square feet (about 37 acres) of open space will be at risk of flooding by the end of the century.
+This risk is most pronounced in East Boston, where by the end of the century, 328,000 square feet (about 8 acres) of waterfront open space will be at risk of flooding from the one percent annual chance flood event and 220,747 square feet (about 5 acres) will be at risk of flooding from the average monthly high tide.

 Of the waterways licenses included in this pilot analysis, nearly half have extended license terms with expiration dates of 2090 or later.
-However, only 8 of these extended-term licenses acknowledge sea level rise or flood risk in the license conditions.
+However, only 8 of these extendedterm licenses acknowledge sea level rise or flood risk in the license conditions.
 The majority of extended-term licenses were for properties in the Seaport District.